MatthewLane412/School_District_Analysis/README.md

    - The '% overall passing' for the bucket 'Charter' went down slightly.
 All other 'school types' remain unchanged

 ## Summary
+ - Overall, there was very little change in the school district analysis when replacing THS 9th grade scores with NaNs.
+THS 9th graders had some of the highest math and reading scores out of the schools selected, but with the given sample size, there was little variance.
+Scores by school spending was relatively unaffected by the updated analysis.
+The third quartile became slightly worse, while keeping the same placement among spending categories.
+Scores by school size was also relatively unaffected.
+Medium sized schools remained the highest for "% Overall Passing".
+Scores by school type ranking remained unchanged.
+Charter schools remained ranking above district schools by a sizable margin.